Physical: Willett Drive and 19th Street

 What types of cases are handled in the Practicum?

 The EPP helps clients maximize control over their end-of life decisions, plan for incapacity, and declare their wishes for the distribution of assets after death.
-To achieve this goal, Student Interns draft Wills, Powers of Attorney, and Advance Health Care Directives (Living Wills), and Transfer on Death Deeds; assist in simple probate proceedings; and provide general estate planning and probate advice.
+To achieve this goal, Student Interns draft Wills, Powers of Attorney, Advance Health Care Directives (Living Wills).
+Additionallly, student interns provide general estate planning and probate advice including: assisting in simple probate proceedings, drafting Affidavits of Distribution of Personal Property, Trusts, Guardianships/Conservatorships, and Transfer on Death Deeds.

 What can the Student Intern in the Practicum do?